Sutured manifold hierarchies and the Thurston norm: Taut sutured manifold hierarchies

-\bd[Hierarchies] A \emph{taut sutured manifold hierarchy} for the sutured manifold $(M,\gamma)$ is a sequence of sutured manifold decompositions such that $(M_n,\gamma_n)$ is a product sutured manifold.
-The hierarchy above is said \emph{complete} if $(M_n,\gamma_n)$ is a union of product balls.
-It is \emph{groomed} if all its decompositions are groomed. \ed
+\bd[Hierarchies] A \emph{taut sutured manifold hierarchy} for the sutured manifold $(M,\gamma)$ is a sequence of sutured manifold decompositions such that $(M_n,\gamma_n)$ is a union of product balls.
+The hierarchy is \emph{groomed} if each $S_i$ is groomed. \ed

 We can now state a stronger version of Theorem \ref{thm: gabai intro}.